Demonstrates Commitment to Streamlining Health Care Payments to Providers

 In an effort to ensure that large amounts of data can be shared electronically across the health care system in a fast and efficient way, the Affordable Care Act (ACA) mandated national operating rules for HIPAA administrative transactions.
 The Department of Health and Human Services (HHS) selected CAQH CORE as the authoring entity to develop these operating rules, which specify the actions needed to ensure uniform, reliable electronic data transmission.

-EmblemHealth, Inc., through its companies Group Health Incorporated (GHI) and HIP Health Plan of New York (HIP), provides quality health care coverage and administrative services to approximately 3.1 million people.
+EmblemHealth, Inc. provides quality health care coverage and administrative services to approximately 3.1 million people.
 Groups and individuals can choose from a variety of PPO, EPO and HMO plans, as well as coverage for prescription drugs and dental and vision care.
 EmblemHealth offers a choice of networks, including quality doctors and other health care professionals throughout the region, leading acute care hospitals across the tristate area, and physicians and hospitals across all 50 states.
 For more information, visit www.emblemhealth.com.

 About CAQH CORE

 CAQH CORE is a multi-stakeholder collaboration of more than 140 participating organizations that work together to develop operating rules.
 Participants represent health care providers, health plans, vendors, associations, government entities, and the organizations that set standards for health care and data exchange.
 In addition to the Phase III Operating Rules, CAQH CORE has completed Phase I and II to improve electronic data exchange related to eligibility, benefits and claim status transactions.
 Most recently, CAQH CORE issued the Phase IV Operating Rules to address electronic transactions for health care claims, prior authorization, enrollment or disenrollment in a health plan and health plan premium payments.